-The following illustrative letter includes written representations that are required by this and other ISAs in effect for audits of financial statements for periods ending on or after 15 December 2010.
-It is assumed in this illustration that the applicable financial reporting framework is International Financial Reporting Standards; the requirement of ISA 570 to obtain a written representation is not relevant; and that there are no exceptions to the requested written representations.
+The following illustrative letter includes written representations that are required by this and other ISAs.
+It is assumed in this illustration that the applicable financial reporting framework is International Financial Reporting Standards; the requirement of ISA 570 (Revised)1 to obtain a written representation is not relevant; and that there are no exceptions to the requested written representations.
 If there were exceptions, the representations would need to be modified to reflect the exceptions.

 (Entity Letterhead)

-(To Auditor)
+(To Auditor) (Date)

-(Date)

-This representation letter is provided in connection with your audit of the financial statements of ABC Company for the year ended December 31, $20XX^{11}$ for the purpose of expressing an opinion as to whether the financial statements are presented fairly, in all material respects, (or give a true and fair view) in accordance with International Financial Reporting Standards.
+This representation letter is provided in connection with your audit of the financial statements of ABC Company for the year ended December 31, 20XX2 for the purpose of expressing an opinion as to whether the financial statements are presented fairly, in all material respects, (or give a true and fair view) in accordance with International Financial Reporting Standards.